julianlam/tabIndent.js/README.md

 behaviour similar to that found in editors.
 (Inserting a tab character, intentation)

+## Installation

+The repository contains four folders.
+Of those, only the `/js` folder is required.
+The `/images` folder contains one icon which is displayed at the top-right of every textarea that it is modifying.

+If the icon is not being displayed, please ensure that the `images` property in the `config` object correctly points to the folder containing the image.
+Its default setting assumes that the `/images` folder is one directory above the folder containing the script.

 ## Usage

 Upon invocation, tabIndent finds all `textarea` elements with the